ucsd-cse29/fa25/src/week2/lab2.md

 Try to log onto your remote account again. **You shouldn’t be prompted for a password anymore.** If you are, ask for help and carefully review the steps above with your group.

+# Lab Work Checkoff

+To get the last one point for lab work checkoff this week, you just need to make a submission on Gradescope for `pa1`!